Regret Bounds for Stochastic Shortest Path Problems with Linear Function Approximation: Abstract

 \section{Abstract}

-We propose two algorithms that use linear function approximation (LFA) for stochastic shortest path (SSP) and bound their regret over $K$ episodes.
-When all stationary policies are proper, our first algorithm obtains sublinear regret ($K^{3/4}$), is computationally efficient, and uses stationary policies.
-This is the first LFA algorithm with these three properties, to the best of our knowledge.
-Our second algorithm improves the regret to $\sqrt{K}$ when the feature vectors satisfy certain assumptions.
-Both algorithms are special cases of a more general one, which has $\sqrt{K}$ regret for general features given access to a certain computation oracle.
-These algorithms and regret bounds are the first for SSP with function approximation.
+We propose an algorithm that uses linear function approximation (LFA) for stochastic shortest path (SSP).
+Under minimal assumptions, it obtains sublinear regret, is computationally efficient, and uses stationary policies.
+To our knowledge, this is the first such algorithm in the LFA literature (for SSP or other formulations).
+Our algorithm is a special case of a more general one, which achieves regret square root in the number of episodes given access to a certain computation oracle.